not-dalia/irrelevant-space/_notes/Debugging Jekyll plugins in VSCode.md

 >[!warning] Disclaimer
 >I am not a Ruby expert.
-In fact this would be my first ruby project ever, so take everything with a grain of salt.
+In fact this would be my first ruby project ever, so take everything here with a grain of salt.

 When I first started developing my Jekyll plugin for this theme, I struggled with debugging the plugin code.
 My code was riddled with lines of `Jekyll.logger` and `puts` that I kept moving around to figure out what I was doing wrong, or what I was doing right.
-Looking for resources on debugging jekyll plugins didn't produce much, and it took a while to reach a configuration that worked, but I got there at this end.
+Looking for resources on debugging jekyll plugins didn't produce much, and it took a while to reach a configuration that worked, but I got there in the end.
 I thought I'd share my configuration and some of the problems I ran into, in case it can be useful for anyone else building Jekyll plugins using VSCode.

 ## My Jekyll Setup
 At the time of writing this configuration, I was using a machine running Windows so the instructions might differ slightly if you're using something else.
 The machine was running: